Conclusion

 Fuel reduction - one of the most important keys to better fire management practices

-As we have seen, there is much people can do for themselves and their environment to minimise the intensity and severity of a fire.
-Of particular interest to the authorities is the fuel reduction policy as being perhaps the most important first step to protecting people, property and the environment.
+As we have seen, there is much that people can do for themselves and their environment to minimise the intensity and severity of a fire.
+Of particular interest to the authorities is the policy of fuel reduction, which is perhaps the most important first step in protecting people, property and the environment.

-The idea behind current good fire management practices is this: the more fuel that is made available on the ground in a prescribed area, the more intense and hotter the fire, and the more damage the fire can do to life and property.
-By controlling the amount of fuel available on the ground, not only will the severity, size and temperature of the fire be reduced, but will also give people a greater chance of surviving and perhaps even stopping the fire from spreading further.
+The idea behind current good fire management practice is that the more fuel available on the ground in a prescribed area, the more intense and hotter the fire will be, and the more damage it can cause to life and property.
+By controlling the amount of fuel available on the ground, not only will the severity, size and temperature of the fire be reduced, but people will have a better chance of surviving and perhaps even stopping the fire from spreading further.

-We should reemphasise again that fires are not all bad.
-For example, fires have now become part of the Australian landscape and as such the native plants have not only adapted to fire, but also requires fire to help germinate their seeds.
-On the other hand, fire can also have a devasting impact on the lives of people and property.
-To minimise the loss of life, property and the environment from severe bush fires, careful preventative measures must be taken by everyone concerned well before any fire approaches people and property.
+It is important to remember that not all fires are bad.
+For example, fire is now part of the Australian landscape, and native plants have not only adapted to fire, but actually need fire to germinate their seeds.
+On the other hand, fire can have a devastating impact on human life, the lives of animals, and the property.
+In order to minimise the loss of life, property and the environment from severe bush fires, careful preventative measures must be taken by all concerned well before a fire approaches people and property.

 Who is responsible for creating fires - people or the environment?

-However, to deal with the threat of any fire in the most effective way and over the long-term, we have to deal with:
+However, in order to manage the threat of a fire in the most effective and sustainable way, we have to deal with the following aspects:

 1. The environment

-We must reduce the amount of fuel in the environment, and/or lower the flammability of the fuel
+We need to reduce the amount of fuel in the environment, and/or reduce the flammability of the fuel

 2. The people

-Up to two-thirds of all bushfires are believed to be the work of people, either accidentally or deliberately.
-So naturally it would be wise for us to understand why people start fires and, most importantly, help them to avoid behaviours that would affect the environment in such adverse ways.
+Up to two thirds of all bushfires are thought to be caused by people, either accidentally or deliberately.
+It would, therefore, be prudent to understand why people start fires and, more importantly, to help them to avoid behaviours that have such a negative impact on the environment.

-As for people facing a fire through no fault of their own, it can be difficult to know what to do.
-It is therefore important for people to prepare a plan of action on what to do.
-Write down on a piece of paper the things that have to be down and ready in the event of a fire.
+As for people who are faced with a fire through no fault of their own, it can be difficult to know what to do.
+It is therefore important for people to prepare an action plan of what to do.
+Write down on a piece of paper the things that need to be done and ready in the event of a fire.
 Make this plan available and accessible to everyone.
-Planning before the fire will help people to think straight and calmly all the steps to take even in the event of a fire.
+Pre-fire planning before will help people to think clearly and calmly about all the steps to take in the event of a fire.

 Understanding people and changing their behaviours

-To begin with, people need to understand themselves and their actions because a majority of fires in the environment are either caused deliberately (by piling up fuel and igniting it out of anger or through attention-seeking methods) or by accident (i.e. allowing dead or dry vegetation to accumulate on the ground, throwing a cigarette butt out the car window, and/or using machinery with metal blades at the wrong times of the day).
-Only effective education, counselling and other forms of support will help people to understand how their actions can start a severe fire.
+To begin with, people need to understand themselves and their actions, because a majority of fires in the environment are either started deliberately (by piling up fuel and igniting it out of anger or in attention-seeking ways) or accidentally (i.e. allowing dead or dry vegetation to accumulate on the ground, throwing carelessly a cigarette butt out of a car window, and/or using machinery with metal blades at the wrong time of the day).
+Only effective education, counselling and other forms of support will help people to understand how their actions can start a serious fire.

 For example, psychologist Rebekah Doley said: